 We love using a thin layer of pesto and cherry tomatoes on top of bruschettas for a punch of flavor.

-We just love pesto on top of everything!
+We just love pesto on top of everything, including our vegan and gluten-free zucchini lasagna.

 💭 5 Reasons to make your own pesto